Spanish debt costs spiral as crisis deepens

 LACK OF CONFIDENCE

-The premium investors require to hold Spanish government bonds over German counterparts hit a euro-era high at 513 basis points, denoting a lack of confidence in Madrid's efforts to stabilise its finances and ailing banks.
+The premium investors require to hold Spanish government bonds over German counterparts hit a euro-era high at 505 basis points, denoting a lack of confidence in Madrid's efforts to stabilise its finances and ailing banks.
+[GVD/EUR]

-Having dropped to around 4.7 percent earlier this year, helped by the ECB's creation of a glut of three-year money, 10-year borrowing costs are now approaching 6.5 percent and closing in on the 7 percent level widely seen as unsustainable.

 Ireland and Portugal were frozen out of capital markets and forced to seek international bailouts soon after their yields topped 7 percent.